Our First Interstellar Visitor Is A Cigar-Shaped Asteroid That Goes By The Name Of ‘Oumuamua

 — Geoffrey Bates (@geoffb28926081) November 20, 2017

-“It’s a really rare object,” says Ralf Kotulla, astronomer at the University of Wisconsin–Madison and leader of the team who captured some of the first images of 1I/2017 U1.
+“It’s a really rare object,” says Ralf Kotulla, an astronomer at the University of Wisconsin–Madison, and leader of the team that captured some of the first images of 1I/2017 U1.

-Initially discovered by Rob Weryk, a postdoctoral researcher at the University of Hawaii’s Institute for Astronomy (IfA), the interstellar asteroid ‘Oumuamu was later observed by Kotulla’s team, which gained further insight into the object’s shape.
+Initially discovered by Rob Weryk, a postdoctoral researcher at the University of Hawaii’s Institute for Astronomy, the interstellar asteroid ‘Oumuamua was later observed by Kotulla’s team, which gained further insight into the object’s shape.

-Aided by colleagues from UCLA and the National Optical Astronomy Observatory, Kotulla’s team used the 11.5-foot (3.5 meters) WIYN Telescope on Kitt Peak in Arizona to take some snapshots of ‘Oumuamu.
-When it was first discovered, this interstellar traveler was originally deemed an ancient comet.
+Aided by colleagues from UCLA and the National Optical Astronomy Observatory, Kotulla’s team used the 11.5-foot (3.5 meters) WIYN Telescope on Kitt Peak in Arizona to take some snapshots of ‘Oumuamua.
+When it was first discovered, our first interstellar visitor was originally thought to be an ancient comet.
 However, these first images revealed no sign of a coma (the streak of dust and gas observed as a comet’s tail).
 Instead, they confirmed 1I/2017 U1 as an irregularly shaped asteroid.

 The observations made with the WIYN Telescope occurred almost two weeks after the interstellar asteroid passed closest to Earth on October 14, when ‘Oumuamu came within 60 lunar distances from our planet.
-These observations, detailed in a news release issued by the University of Wisconsin–Madison, uncovered 1I/2017 U1 is a small, elongated asteroid with a cigar-like shape, that moves at very fast speed and displays a reddish tinge in its color, as well as variations in its brightness.
+These observations, detailed in a news release issued by the University of Wisconsin–Madison, uncovered 1I/2017 U1 is a small, elongated asteroid with a cigar-like shape that moves at very fast speed and displays a reddish tinge in its color, as well as variations in its brightness.

-Since ‘Oumuamu’s trajectory will soon take it out of our solar system, other astronomers too rushed to study it and glean more information about its characteristics.
-Such is the case of Karen Meech, an IfA researcher who just published a paper describing the shape and color of the interstellar asteroid.
+Since ‘Oumuamu’s trajectory will soon take it out of our solar system, other astronomers rushed to study it and glean more information about its characteristics.
+Such is the case of Karen Meech, a researcher from the same institute as the man who discovered the asteroid.

 Meet 'Oumuamua, a cigar-shaped asteroid that is the first observed interstellar visitor to our solar system https://t.co/uog7Uj8eS0 pic.twitter.com/yw55b6YjwC